EconometricInstitute/feb22012-programming-website/data/week5/3-sets-and-maps.md

 Set data structures are thus different from lists.
 They specialize in checking efficiently whether an element is in the set.
 If the same element gets added multiple times, it will be in the set only once.

 The `Set<E>` interface extends the `Collection<E>` interface, but does not add any methods on top of it.
 It indicates there are no repeated values.
-Since a `Set` behaves differently from a `List`, we can interpret some of the operations in the `Collection<E>` interface as operations on mathematical sets:
+Since a `Set` behaves differently from a `List`, we can interpret some operations in the `Collection<E>` interface as operations on mathematical sets:
 - The set union (𝑆 ∪ 𝑇) can be performed via the addAll method: `public boolean addAll(Collection<? extends E> arg0);`
 - The set intersection (𝑆 ∩ 𝑇) can be performed via the retainAll method: `public boolean retainAll(Collection<?> arg0);`
 - The set difference (S \ 𝑇) can be performed via the removeAll method: `public boolean removeAll(Collection<?> arg0);`